Sublime Magazine: Philosophy behind the magazine

-Another phrase that can often be seen is: "Bringing aesthetics & ethics together with style & soul", found throughout issues of the magazine.

 Developments

 The magazine is trying to develop further than print.
 One such development is with the Sublime Econic Award, which was launched during March 2010, in Issue 20.
 In the issue, it explains that "Sublime will reveal the pioneering brands that have a long-standing tradition of empathy towards the environment, those that have made groundbreaking innovations in the eco market."
 Weleda won the first-ever Econic award, with a model wearing a dress made from their Pomegranate Bodycare Packaging.
 The creative team of Sublime is responsible for the design, production and photographic shoot of a tailor-made outfit using 'eco' products.

-Another branch of the company is the sublimemagazine.es website which is a Spanish translation of the English online website.
-Globally, approximately 450 million people speak Spanish with correspondents in Madrid, Barcelona, Mexico, São Paulo, Buenos Aires, Rio de Janeiro, Bogota and more; the website wants to reach these Spanish-speaking countries.teens.sublimemagazine.com wants to reach out to a younger audience with a blog for teenagers.
+Another branch of the company is the "sublimemagazine.es" website which is a Spanish translation of the English online website.
+Globally, approximately 450 million people speak Spanish with correspondents in Madrid, Barcelona, Mexico, São Paulo, Buenos Aires, Rio de Janeiro, Bogota and more; the website wants to reach these Spanish-speaking countries.

+The "teens.sublimemagazine.com" website wants to reach out to a younger audience with a blog for teenagers.
 The website is run by a teenage editor and contributors and features articles and topics that it thinks teenagers would be interested in, such as music, fashion beauty and grooming.

 Feedback

 The Guardian published an article on Sublime and Lunch magazines in 2006.
 The article says that "Sublime hopes that companies will put their money where their socially responsible mouths are."
-It also summarises the magazine's principles in its subtitle: "Two new glossy magazines aim to show that good taste and ethical principles do mix.
-So will they attract enough advertisers?"

-TreeHugger, a prominent sustainability website, wrote about the magazine in 2005: "They have invested much time and energy into setting up the company and putting together a stellar international team of writers, photographers and other contributors.

-"In the notoriously competitive world of magazine publishing where several new publications go under each year, the Sublime team have been meticulous in their market research".
+TreeHugger, a sustainability website, wrote about the magazine in 2005: "In the notoriously competitive world of magazine publishing where several new publications go under each year, the Sublime team have been meticulous in their market research".

-Divine Chocolate marketing director Charlotte Borger said "We are proud to say that we have supported Sublime since its launch.
-It is a beautiful magazine and they are a great partner for Divine".

-"Sublime is visionary and unique.
-Your recent issue on water has triggered many ideas", said Francesco Bandarin, Director General for Culture Director of the World Heritage Centre.